 If the answer is yes to all three of the above, organisations should examine their systems for further evidence of access and/or compromise.
 Even when an organisation with on-premises Microsoft Exchanges server products does not detect any indication of compromise, they should implement best practices suggested below.

-  The ACSC encourages you to take immediate note of and respond appropriately to this advisory on the Exchange Server critical vulnerability: https://www.cyber.gov.au/acsc/view-all-content/alerts/exchange-server-critical-vulnerabilities.
-If an organisation finds no activity, they should apply available patches immediately and implement the mitigations noted by Microsoft.
-If the organisation cannot yet apply the recommended patch, Microsoft has also recommended alternative steps for mitigation.
+CISA recommends organisations assess their systems for indicators of compromise (IoC) to detect any malicious activity.
+If the organisation discovers IoCs, it should assume a network compromise and implement incident response plans.
+If an organisation finds no activity, it should apply available patches immediately and implement the mitigations noted by Microsoft.
+If the organisation cannot yet apply the recommended patch, Microsoft has also recommends alternative steps for mitigation.

 For the CISO/IT Security Team:

 Preserve relevant evidence and data relating to the Exchange systems, including:

 - Forensic images (disk and memory) or full virtual machine snapshots.